Fondazione Luigi Einaudi: Archives and publications

-inventoried funds and consulted with paper inventory.

-Conferences

-Seminars, Study Groups, and International Conferences cover economics, the history of thought, and foreign affairs.

-Publications

-Publications include the Annals of the Foundation (Publicazioni della Fondazione Luigi Einaudi), a collection of Studies (Studi), and a series on the classics of economic and political thought ("Scrittori di politica, economia e storia").
+The historical archives of the Luigi Einaudi Foundation specializes in the recovery and enhancement, through research, studies, and publications, of the sources to the history of the PLI during the years of the First Italian Republic (1943–1993) and has a significant documentary heritage consists primarily from the papers of Malagodi and his family and other significant liberal politicians within the PLI.
+The Luigi Einaudi Foundation holds seminars, study groups, and international conferences covering economics, the history of thought, and foreign affairs.
+Publications include an annals (Publicazioni della Fondazione Luigi Einaudi), a collection of studies (Studi), and a series on the classics of economic and political thought (Scrittori di politica, economia e storia).